Natural product: Semisynthesis

-This strategy can have two advantages.
-Firstly, the intermediate may be more easily extracted, and in higher yield, than the ultimate desired product.
-An example of this is paclitaxel, which can be manufactured by extracting 10-deacetylbaccatin III from T. brevifolia needles, then carrying out a four-step synthesis.
-Secondly, the route designed between semisynthetic starting material and ultimate product may permit analogues of the final product to be synthesized.
-The newer generation semisynthetic penicillins are an illustration of the benefit of this approach.
+This strategy offers two advantages.
+First, the intermediate may be easier to extract and yield higher amounts than the final product.
+For instance, paclitaxel can be produced by extracting 10-deacetylbaccatin III from T. brevifolia needles, followed by a four-step synthesis.
+Second, the semisynthetic process allows for the creation of analogues of the final product, as seen in the development of newer generation semisynthetic penicillins.